MUltseq v2.0-1-gcd9dad0

 MUltseq also provides output suitable for printing using LaTeX.
 By

-, so no output is
+default, tex_output is off, so no output is

 generated.
-If it is set to terse
+If it is set to terse, MUltseq will generate

 output that records the queries and results in human readable format,